...that pale blue dot

 Premiere:

-First performance was given by the Royal Philharmonic Orchestra of Galicia, conducted by Paul Daniel at Galicia Concert Hall, Santiago de Compostela, Spain, April 20, 2018.
+First performance was given by the Real Filharmonía de Galicia (Royal Philharmonic Orchestra of Galicia), conducted by Paul Daniel, at the Galicia Concert Hall, Santiago de Compostela, Spain, April 20, 2018.

 Please note:

 Study score is purchased, fulfilled in hard copy, and yours to keep.
 Full set is only available for rental.
-Please, send us the completed form to sales@aalcaldemusic.com.
+Please, send us the completed rental application form to sales@aalcaldemusic.com.

 Carl Sagan, "Pale Blue Dot: A Vision of the Human Future in Space" (1994).